Latest Covid-19 travel advice

 - book your tickets online in advance or pay by contactless

 - download the NHS Covid-19 app before travelling

 Remember to use the following precautions to reduce the spread of Covid:

 - try to maintain social distancing

-- it's recommended that you continue to wear a face covering on all buses and trains and when you are at stations and interchanges
+- you must wear a face covering on all buses, trains and taxis and when you are at stations and interchanges, unless exempt

 - use contactless payment where possible